BBC First: Canada

 In March 2021, Canadian broadcaster Blue Ant Media, which already operated the Canadian version of BBC Earth, announced that its HIFI channel would be rebranded as a Canadian version of BBC First on March 16, expanding the company's partnership with BBC Studios.
 Unlike the other versions, the Canadian channel is not directly owned by BBC Studios, due to Canada's regulations around foreign ownership of Canadian media, but is operated by Blue Ant under a brand licensing agreement.

 Previously, the market had been served by the similarly formatted BBC Canada, which was closed by then-owner Corus Entertainment at the end of 2020; many of the BBC programs carried by the prior channel carried over to BBC First.
 Blue Ant Media's founder Michael MacMillan is a former executive of BBC Canada's original parent company Alliance Atlantis.

 New Zealand

 On 1 October 2024 Sky launched BBC First on channel 207.

 Europe

-Netherlands & Belgium
+Netherlands

 BBC First launched in the Netherlands on 16 May 2015.

 On 15 May 2025 the channel was renamed to BBC NL in the Netherlands, while remaining BBC First in Belgium.

+Belgium

+BBC First launched in Belgium on 4 June 2015.

+On 5 May 2026, BBC First will be rebranded as BBC Belgium.